How to protect against hackers and man-in-the-middle attacks while on open WiFi networks

-With the increase of remote work, organizations must teach their employees how to stay safe on open WiFi networks, which is a prize target for man-in-the-middle cyber attacks.
+With the increase of remote work, organizations must teach their employees how to stay safe on open public WiFi networks, which is a prize target for man-in-the-middle cyber attacks.
 Get our tips on how to protect against hackers while on open WiFi networks.
 Get Tailored Security Awareness Training →

 Public WiFi has never been more of a threat to business as it is today.
 In the past, organizations were able to control the security of the networks their employees logged into but the mass migration to remote work has left us in a situation whereby we can work from anywhere – from any WiFi.